John-Abbott-College/SN1-Notes/Practice_questions/09_Practice_lists.md

 [Solution](#Elections Helper solution)

-If you've been following the US elections lately, you've probably realize that its a two-party electoral system.
+Create a votes counter program for a two-party-only electoral system.
 The seat of a district is awarded to the candidate with the most votes in that district.
-The winner of the elections wins the most seats, that means more than half (because only two parties).
+The winner of the elections wins the most seats.

 In a `main()` function:

-- asks the user how many electoral districts there are (num_district)
+- Asks the user how many electoral districts there are (`num_district`)

-- for each district, asks the user to enter the votes for candidate1 and candidate2
+- For each district, asks the user to enter the votes for candidate1 and candidate2

+- Save the vote counts into two lists `votes1_list` and  `votes2_list`

-- display the min number of votes, max number of votes, average number of votes for each candidate
+- Display the min number of votes, max number of votes, average number of votes for each candidate

-- **Bonus:** The winner won a majority of seats (greater than `num_districts` /2 ).
-Be careful to verify the two lists have the same length.
+- Determine the winner of the election (party with the most seats)

-- **Bonus2:** Use a list comprehension i.e. `[x for x in sequence ]` to create two more lists with the percentage of popular vote each candidate got in each district.
+- **Bonus2:** Use a list comprehension i.e. `[x for x in sequence ]` to create two more lists;
+  - Candidate 1's percentage of popular vote in each district
+  - Candidate 2's percentage of popular vote in each district